lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

     BranchFlow()
 ```

+There are a couple of requirements for this workflow to work:

-* The user-defined workflow class inherits from `FlowSpec`.
+* The user-defined workflow class (`BranchFlow`) inherits from `FlowSpec`.
-* Each method in `BranchFlow` that is decorated with `@step` is a step/stage in the workflow.
-In Metaflow world, a flow
+* Each method that is decorated with `@step` becomes a step/stage in the workflow.
+A valid flow should begin
-  should always begin with `start` and finishes at `end`.
+  with `start` and finishes at `end`.
-* The `self.next` function is invoked exactly once at the end of each step to specify the next step (_transition_).
-The
+* The `self.next` function is invoked exactly once at the end of each step to specify the next step (_transition_) to
-  entire workflow is logically structured as a _directed acyclic graph (DAG)_, and it is executed accordingly.
+  execute.
+The entire workflow is logically structured as a _directed acyclic graph (DAG)_, and it is executed
+  accordingly.

 ![](../images/simple-workflow.png)

-### Role of a Step
+### Types of a Step

 Conceptually, a `step` wears one of three hats: